Facts About Use of Force in Law Enforcement

 Law Enforcement History and the Use of Force

 Over time, the public began to demand more mild and measured responses to crime as opposed to brute force.

-The added scrutiny has gone a long way towards keeping officers honest and to expose those who are not.
-In response to the increased attention, police, correctional officers and other criminology and criminal justice professionals have made advances in policies as well as technology.
-In addition, courts and criminal justice standards and POST commissions have introduced guidelines to aid officers in making sound decisions on when and how to use force.
+The added scrutiny has gone a long way toward keeping officers honest and to expose those who are not.
+Police, correctional officers, and other criminology and criminal justice professionals have made advances in policies as well as in technology in response to the increased attention.

-Despite this evolution in police tactics and technology, a disconnect still exists between what the public sees, expects and understands about law enforcement training, goals and practices and how police and corrections officers are actually trained to respond to use of control situations.
+Despite this evolution in police tactics and technology, a disconnect still exists between what the public sees, expects, and understands about law enforcement training, goals and practices, and how police and corrections officers are actually trained to respond to use of control situations.

 The Goal of Law Enforcement in Uses of Control